nucleuscloud/neosync/docs/docs/connections/mysql.md

 ## TLS

-Neoysnc has support for Regular TLS (one-way) as well as mTLS (two-way).
+Neosync has support for Regular TLS (one-way) as well as mTLS (two-way).

 This is configured via the `Client TLS Certificates` section on the database configuration page.